rwuebker/jekyll-now/_posts/2015-2-3-Recursion.md

 ```
 #Tip \#3 - Don't forget to return the recursive results if necessary

-Many times with more complex recursive situations I find myself not returning
+Many times with more complex recursive situations you might find yourself not returning
 results correctly.
 For example, here is an incorrect version of the 'contains'
 function above, but without a very important 'return' keyword.
 Can you spot
 it?